 The next morning, I went to the grocery store to order a cake for my mom’s birthday.
 I ordered her a photo cake.
 The picture was of an Old English sheepdog wearing heart-shaped sunglasses.
 They had her name printed on the photo as well.
 When I saw the cake, I was horrified!
 They spelled her name wrong.
 The cake was only a single 8″ round instead of the usual double layer cake.
 It was so tiny and pathetic.
 When I showed the bakery associate that they spelled her name wrong, I dropped my car keys into the cake and made a hole in the top!
 They were able to cover up the misspelling by writing her name on top of it with frosting.
 But they couldn’t do anything about the hole.
 Or the fact that it was half the cake I was expecting.
 I wandered around the store for a bit, wondering if I should just hide the awful cake on a shelf and leave.
 Why should I pay for such a disaster?
 Against my better judgment, I ended up buying the cake.

 I headed over to the picnic location to help them set up.
-I left the cake there overnight, 14963249_10107343653396543_8471943472468892684_nhoping someone would figure out a way to salvage it.
+I left the cake there overnight, hoping someone would figure out a way to salvage it.
 Shortly after I arrived, I was introduced to some of the group members’ Old English Sheepdogs.
 It was the first time I had seen a “sheepie,” as they are called, in almost 20 years.
 And it was the first time I had ever met one with a tail!
 I was in sheepie heaven!
 I was so excited about the picnic.
 I couldn’t decide if I should send my mom lots of pictures, or make it a surprise.

 That night, I picked her up from the airport.
 She sent me a text to let me know her flight was delayed a few hours.
 I sent her a picture of two sheepies waiting behind a fence and said “ok, we’ll wait.”
 I went about my business, putting final touches on a gift basket for the picnic.
 One of the items in the basket was my own handmade dog soap.